 This form usually indicates that an applicant’s visa has been temporarily refused until specific documents are provided to the consular officer.
-Should the applicant address the consular officer’s concerns and provide the required information and documents, the 221(g) refusal can be overturned and the visa issued to the foreign national.
+Should the applicant address the consular officer’s concerns and provide the required information and documents, the 221(g) refusal can be overturned and the visa will be issued to the foreign national.

 Types of 221(g) forms: Reasons for refusal

 There are several different reasons why a visa may be temporarily refused and a 221(g) form issued.
 The color of the form helps the applicant to identify the type of 221(g) being issued and identifies the next steps to complete your visa application.

 The colors of the forms and their respective meaning are as follows: